 What does it take to be an Organizer?

 Competence.
 Ferocity.
 Stick-to-itiveness.
 Good intentions.
 Reliability.
 Anti-flakitude.
 Drive.
 A passion for bringing people together, good organization skills, and being pretty damn resilient are essential.

 If there’s a fit, we want you forever (or a very long time!).
 City Organizers typically agree to help run a city for a year or two (about 4 or 6 events a calendar year).
 After that, if event planning is your thing – then rock on and keep powering your city.
 If not, helping us with multi-city, regional, or national development could be a thing.

-And if you’re thinking of something more functional, your city-experience will give you the experience and knowledge to affect significant change, be it sponsorship outreach, global operations, brand and marketing, website administration, audience development, peer-based workshops, or some top-secret project we’re working on.
+And if you’re thinking of something more functional in nature, your city-experience will give you the experience and knowledge to affect significant change, be it sponsorship outreach, global event operations, brand and marketing, website administration, audience development, peer-based workshops, or some top-secret project we’re working on.